laurelherting/lmh-headspace/AWS/services.md

   * When monitoring is enabled on paying account, billing data for linked accounts included
 * You can still create billing alerts per individual account
 * CloudTrail:
+  * Use to monitor all events in account
   * CloudTrail For auditing, cloudWatch is for performance.
   * Per AWS account and is enabled per region.
   * Can consolidate logs using an S3 bucket: